-As of December 31, 2023 and 2022, the Commission's capital assets for its business-type activities were \$2,614,913 and \$2,780,158 (net of accumulated depreciation), respectively.
+As of December 31, 2024 and 2023, the Commission's capital assets for its business-type activities were \$2,469,020 and \$2,614,913 (net of accumulated depreciation), respectively.
 Capital assets include land, buildings, improvements, and equipment.

-Major capital asset purchases during the year ended December 31, 2023, include the following:
+Major capital asset purchases during the year ended December 31, 2024, include the following:

-- Capital expenditures of \$17,681 for building improvements in Public Housing. - Capital expenditures of \$30,772 for furniture and fixtures in Public Housing. - Capital expenditures of \$5,763 for furniture and fixtures at the Sherman Apartments.
+- Capital expenditures of \$45,535 for furniture and fixtures in Public Housing. - Capital expenditures of \$17,420 for building improvements at the Sherman Apartments. - Capital expenditures of \$7,967 for furniture and fixtures at the Sherman Apartments.

-Major capital assets purchases during the year ended December 31, 2022, include the following:
+Major capital assets purchases during the year ended December 31, 2023, include the following:

-- Capital expenditures of \$64,474 for building improvements in Public Housing. - Capital expenditures of \$29,180 for furniture and fixtures in Public Housing. - Capital expenditures of \$41,866 for furniture and fixtures at the Sherman Apartments. - Capital expenditures of \$33,260 for furniture and fixtures in Management. - Capital expenditures of \$10,449 for furniture and fixtures in Section 8 Voucher.
+- Capital expenditures of \$17,681 for building improvements in Public Housing. - Capital expenditures of \$30,772 for furniture and fixtures in Public Housing. - Capital expenditures of \$5,830 for furniture and fixtures at the Sherman Apartments.